AlleyCatRacer/NoahsArk/README.md

 # SEP_S21
-Written as a 2nd semester project for software engineering at VIA university college, campus Horsens, DK.
+Written as a 2nd semester project in spring 2021 for software engineering at VIA university college, campus Horsens, DK.

-Spring semester 2021.
+The project requirements was to write a multi-user relational database management system in Java and the database with PostrgreSQL.
+The development must be Agile and the system tested with JUnit.

 The idea was to create a public platform where canine enthusiast could post and answer questions in forums as well as advertise their services and search through services provided by other users.